simongog/sdsl-lite/benchmark/document_retrieval/README.md

       `int_vector`.
     - The generated dictionaries containing on each line a `(word, ID, occurrences)`-tuple.
+  * PROTEINS is the concatenation of 143,244 Human and Mouse proteins sequences from the swissport database.
+  * Availability: ENWIKIBIG (character and integer version) are available on request.
+The other files are downloaded automatically during the execution of the benchmark.

 ## Prerequisites
   * For the visualization you need the following software: